Fred (footballer, born 1979): Melbourne Heart

 On 20 June 2011, Fred was announced as one of Melbourne Heart's big name off-season signings, on a salary of $200,000 AUD for the season.
 He came following his brief second stint at D.C.
 United of MLS, officially joining his new club when the international transfer window opened in mid-July 2011.
 Melbourne Heart are the direct cross-town rivals of Fred's former club, Melbourne Victory, with whom he achieved the 2006/07 Premiership and Championship double.
 Fred played against his former team for the first time in the 3rd round of the 2011/12 season.

 On 22 April 2012 Fred was named the Alex Tobin player of the year for 2012 whilst playing for Melbourne Heart.

 As a result of the Heart finishing second-to-last on the A-League ladder, their worst finish in an A-League season, Fred, along with teammates Simon Colosimo, Matt Thompson and Clint Bolton, were released by the Heart at the conclusion of the 2012–13 A-League season.

 Return to Philadelphia Union

 On 20 March 2014 Philadelphia Union re-acquired Fred through the MLS waiver draft system.

 Harrisburg Heat

 In 2017, Fred joined Major Arena Soccer League club Harrisburg Heat.

 Coaching

 Fred began coaching in the Philadelphia Union Academy system in 2016.
 In February 2025, he was appointed as an assistant coach for the Union's MLS Next Pro side, Philadelphia Union II.

+On June 26, 2026 Fred was appointed as an interim Assistant Coach for the Philadelphia Union.